DivyanshK12/SymbolicRegression/Readme.md

 * plotly for plotting : https://plotly.com/python/

-These links also available in Help tab in Jupyter nootbook is relevant libraries are installed
+These links also available in Help tab in Jupyter notebook is relevant libraries are installed

 ## Reference Material
 * https://arxiv.org/pdf/2002.12700.pdf : For the overall process for GA2 and GA3